Defender Ring™ like many inventions started off as a sketch on a sheet of paper.

 Besides the design, Defender Ring™ has a few key elements; the blade weapon, the thread, and the band.

-The next steps of Defender Ring™ were combining the various parts into a functional, practical product.
+The next steps of Defender Ring™ were combining the various parts into a functional, minimal product.
 The following is a sketch of the product at this phase:

 Functionality and Thread Drawings